gluster/swiftkrbauth/doc/architecture.md

 ## kerbauth.py

-The script /usr/lib/python2.6/site-packages/swiftkerbauth/kerbauth.py began as a copy of the tempauth.py script from /usr/lib/python2.6/site-packages/swift/common/middleware.
-It contains the following modifications, among others:
+The script kerbauth.py began as a copy of the tempauth.py script from from tempauth middleware.
+It contains the following modifications, among
+others:

 In the __init__ method, we read the ext_authentication_url parameter from /etc/swift/proxy-server.conf.
 This is the URL that clients are